-By Daniel J. Marino, MBA, MHA, Senior Vice President, The Camden Group
+By Daniel J. Marino, MBA, MHA, Executive Vice President, GE Healthcare Camden Group

 Healthcare leaders are asking some serious questions about clinical integration.
 How much will it cost to develop a clinically integrated network ("CIN")?
 How and when will the CIN begin paying for itself?